florianschanda/miss_hit/README.md

-# MATLAB Independent static semantics high integrity tool
+# MATLAB Independent, Small & Safe, High Integrity Tools

 Let's face it: MATLAB (R) and Octave are probably the worst programming language ever invented that aren't weird on purpose